Clean Water Indian Set-Aside Emerging Contaminant Program

 Proposed projects must address an emerging contaminant.
 Emerging contaminants refer to substances and microorganisms, including manufactured or naturally occurring physical, chemical, biological, radiological, or nuclear materials, which are known or anticipated in the environment, that may pose newly identified or re-emerging risks to human health, aquatic life, or the environment.
 These substances, microorganisms, or materials can include many different types of natural or manufactured chemicals and substances – such as those in some compounds of personal care products, pharmaceuticals, industrial chemicals, pesticides, and microplastics.
 A description of ECs for the purposes of CWISA financing can be found in Appendix B of EPA’s March 2022 Memorandum Implementation of the Clean Water and Drinking Water State Revolving Fund Provisions of the Bipartisan Infrastructure Law.

 Contaminants with national recommended water quality criteria established by the EPA under CWA section 304(a), except for PFAS, are not considered ECs.
+This includes nutrients (e.g., ammonia, nitrogen, and phosphorus), certain organics, and certain metals.
 Therefore, nutrients (e.g., ammonia, nitrogen, and phosphorus), certain organics, and certain metals are not considered emerging contaminants.

 Funding

-Approximately $3.8 million in funds are currently available to support eligible projects in EPA Region 9 that address emerging contaminants in wastewater.
-Region 9 anticipates receiving up to $3.1 million in additional funding through FY26.
-Therefore, Region 9 expects that there will be sufficient funding for eligible projects to investigate and plan for addressing CWISA EC.
-Region 9 plans to later fund construction projects through the base CWISA Program.
-However, if a CWISA EC project is fully scoped, planned, and ready for construction, Region 9 will consider that project for funding.
+A total of $6.8 million will be available through FY26 to support eligible projects in Region 9 that address emerging contaminants in wastewater.
+Region 9 expects that there will be sufficient funding for eligible projects to investigate and plan for addressing CWISA EC.
+Region 9 plans to fund construction projects through the base CWISA Program, if sufficient CWISA EC funds are not available.
+If a CWISA EC construction project is fully scoped, planned, and ready for construction, Region 9 will consider that project for funding.
 Matching funds are not required.

 Funds will be awarded through the following mechanisms: